 Easton makes arrows for folks in all stages of their development, and they have some fantastic options for novices.
 Here are a few.

-Scouts.
-The Easton Scout Arrows are excellent for new archers and/or archers who are shooting from a low poundage bow.
-It's actually kind of difficult to find arrows that can be shot from a bow that weighs 15 to 30 pounds, because most arrow manufacturers want to sell arrows to hunters (there's a LOT of money to be made in the hunting industry, because it's so popular)—and to go hunting, you need at least a 40-pound bow.
-So, it can be tough to find arrows for lower-pound bows, and that's why these are a great catch.
+The Easton Scout Arrows can be an excellent choice for new archers and/or archers who are shooting from a low poundage bow.
+It’s actually kind of difficult to find arrows that can be shot from a bow that weighs 15 to 30 pounds, because most arrow manufacturers want to sell arrows to hunters, and to go hunting, you need at least a 40-pound bow.
+So, it can be tough to find arrows for lower-pound bows, and that’s why we think these are a great catch.

-As for the arrows themselves, they're fiberglass, and that's another thing that makes them unique.
-At some point, arrow manufacturers decided to stop making fiberglass arrows, and instead focus on carbon, aluminum, and aluminum/carbon hybrids (usually referred to as A/C arrows).
-I'm not sure why that happened; all I know is that it's a shame, because fiberglass arrows last FOREVER.
-Seriously—that's the best thing about these things, is that you can really put them through the ringer, and they'll be fine.
-They have plastic vanes instead of feather vanes, and that adds to their longevity, as well.
+As for the arrows themselves, they’re fiberglass, and that’s another thing that makes them unique.
+At some point, many arrow manufacturers decided to stop making fiberglass arrows, and instead focus on carbon, aluminum, and aluminum/carbon hybrids (usually referred to as A/C arrows).
+I’m not sure why that happened; all I know is that it’s a shame, because fiberglass arrows seem to last for a very long time.

-If you're a new archer, or if you run a camp or an archery range, or if you're buying for a younger archer, these are an EXCELLENT choice.
+If you’re a new archer, or if you run a camp or an archery range, or if you’re buying for a younger archer, we think these are an excellent choice.

 (One quick warning: if you have a bow with a draw weight of more than 30 pounds, DO NOT use these arrows—your bow is way too powerful for them.
 You’ll bend these arrows like a wet twig, and you’ll have no idea where they’ll end up).

-Genesis II.
-The Easton Genesis II Arrows are another great choice if you run an after-school program, teach archery, or operate a range or league.
+The Easton Genesis II Arrows are another great choice if you run an archery program, teach archery, or operate a range or league.

 These are actually approved by the National Archery in the Schools Program (NASP) as a great option for kids, and there are kids all over the country using them.
-They're great for actually teaching archery, because they're sturdy, and you can use them over and over again without worrying that they'll get too dinged up.
-They're aluminum, which is not as durable as fiberglass, but is still pretty tough (and certainly a lot tougher than carbon).
+They’re great for actually teaching archery, because they’re sturdy, and you can use them over and over again without worrying that they’ll get too dinged up (your results may vary, though, especially if you or your students are especially tough on arrows!).
+They’re aluminum, which is not as durable as fiberglass, but is still pretty tough (and certainly a lot tougher than carbon).